homanchou/xr/book/02-Prepare-Workstation.md

 Install Elixir plugins for vscode

-These help with syntax highlighting and code completion.
-I recommend Googling for the latest recommended extensions and installing those.
+These help with syntax highlighting, auto-formatting and code completion.
+I recommend searching for the latest recommended extensions and installing those.

 At the time of this writing I'm using:
 - jakebecker.elixir-ls
 - phoenixframework.phoenix
 - bradlc.vscode-tailwindcss

+Find and install each of those extensions.
+Then in your vscode settings, turn on "format on save".

-This is my vscode settings.json
+For reference, here is my vscode settings.json

 ```json
 {